An occasional postcard series showing ‘talking the talk’ and actuality superimposed on each other.

 Greetings from Jack the Ripper’s London.
 Every night hundreds of tourists descend on East London on ‘Jack Ripper Walks’ to view the murder spots.
 Foggy streets lit by gas lamps, caped figures carrying gladstone bags and chirpy prostitutes all inhabit the lurid tales told by the guides, but of course the reality is different.
 All the partisipants seem to forget they are revelling in the abuse and murder of real human beings, or has the passing of time made this okay?

-So, for my card I visited the murder spots on 125th anniversary of the actual events and show the basic information; a lovely gift for the tourism of death.
+So, for my card I show the actual murder spots on their 125th anniversary with the basic information; a lovely gift for the tourism of death.